Vascular Services

 If your doctor suspects you have an abdominal aneurysm, they will order an abdominal aortic ultrasound.
 This simple, quick, noninvasive test may reveal the exact size and location of the aneurysm, especially for people at high risk.
 Treatment will depend on the size and location of the aneurysm.

 More advanced tests, like a CT scan and MRI, may be required for a complete diagnosis and are often included in the diagnostic workup.
-Once an aneurysm has been diagnosed, patients will be referred to a vascular surgeon for further evaluation.
+Once an aneurysm has been diagnosed, patients will be referred to a vascular doctor for further evaluation.

+Endovascular Aneurysm Repair (EVAR) is a minimally invasive stent procedure that reinforces the weakened aortic wall.
+This prevents rupture, with faster recovery than open surgery.
 At Empire Vein and Vascular Specialists, we prefer minimally invasive abdominal aortic aneurysm treatments whenever it’s an option versus open surgical repair.

-EVAR involves two tiny incisions in the groin and a catheter is inserted.
+EVAR involves two tiny incisions in the groin, and the insertion of a catheter.
 Under X-ray guidance, a covered stent is delivered through the catheter and placed inside the aneurysm.
 This stent fits snugly into the normal artery above and below the aneurysm so that it forms a new pathway for the blood to flow.
 This excludes the aneurysm sac, which then usually begins to shrink.
-The procedure usually lasts less than two hours.
-Most patients are discharged within 24 hours, with a recovery time of approximately two weeks.

 I have been diagnosed with an Abdominal Aortic Aneurysm (AAA).
 Is this an emergency?

 Most of the time, surgery is not needed for an abdominal aortic aneurysm.
 AAAs less than five cm can be safely monitored over time.
 If you do require surgery, it is rarely emergency surgery.
-At Empire Vein and Vascular Specialists, we offer minimally invasive treatment options, with most procedures only requiring an overnight stay in the hospital.

 I have been told that my aneurysm is small and doesn’t require surgery.
 Now what?